Russell-Waterhouse/blog/content/post/pdf_part1.md

 ```
 And knows that the xref table starts at byte 197.

-It will thenn back up to the trailer to find the document root.
+It will then back up to the trailer to find the document root.
 ```
 trailer <<
 /Root 1 0 R